Artology’s Music Programs: General Terms and Conditions of Entry

 The entry method is as follows:

 (a) Entrants must complete the online Submission Form, the information on which are part of the Terms and Conditions of entry.
-The Submission Form is accessible via the following link: https://artology.org.au/2019-submission-form/ (b) Entrants must submit an original composition that is an attention-grabbing musical fanfare notated in short score, with indications of instrumentation (within the maximum instrumentation specified below) AND a further full score, notated with full orchestration, of any four bars of music drawn from the short score.
-The composition should last no more than 30 seconds in duration.
+The Submission Form is accessible online. (b) Entrants must submit an original composition that is an attention-grabbing musical fanfare or a musical acknowledgement to country notated in short score, with indications of instrumentation (within the maximum instrumentation specified below) AND a further full score, notated with full orchestration, of any four bars of music drawn from the short score.
+The composition should last no more than specified durations (30sec Fanfares; one minute To Country).

 (c) The maximum instrumentation shall be: 1 flute, 1 oboe, 1 clarinet or saxophone, 1 bassoon, 2 trumpets, 2 french horns, 1 trombone, strings (8 violin I, 6 violin II, 4 viola, 3 cello, 2 bass), timpani, percussion (no more than 2 players), electronics or recorded sound.
 Percussion list: 2 bongos, bell tree, bass drum, castanets, snare drum, suspended cymbals (China, standard), glockenspiel, marimba, tambourine, tenor drum, triangle, tom-toms.